 “Behold, the days are coming,” declares the Lord GOD, when I will send a famine on the land—not a famine of bread, nor a thirst for water, but a famine of hearing the words of the Lord.

 They shall wander from sea to sea, and from north to east; they shall run to and fro, to seek the word of the Lord, but they shall not find it.
 (Amos 8:11-12)

 A New Warning

-Two hundred and fifty years ago, thoughts of a new country on the earth began to be formulated in the minds of a relatively small number of people, who had crossed the expanses of the Atlantic Ocean in search of a new life.
-It was a country that was to be based not only on liberty, but especially that it was to be centered on the teachings of God as they are found in the Scriptures.
+Two hundred and fifty years ago, thoughts of a new country on the earth began to be formulated in the minds of a relatively small number of people who had crossed the expanses of the Atlantic Ocean in search of a new life.
+It was a country that was to be based not only on liberty, but these first people especially intended this new nation to be centered on the teachings of God as they are found in the Scriptures.

 For the first two hundred years, the principles of governing and the activities of the people largely remained centered upon these same teachings of God.
 This does not mean that every single decision in government was perfect, or that every practice in society was just and every person in this new country was truly committed to God.
 Certainly not.
 But by in large, this new nation sought to follow God’s instructions for living.

 As a result, God blessed this new nation.
 It was blessed in ways that were almost unprecedented in the history of the world.
 God blessed this nation with abundance in every form of living.
 So fertile was the farmland of this nation that not only would the people enjoy this abundance on their own dinner tables, but their cropland was so rich that it was able to feed millions of people in other nations who were not so blessed.